Young girl speaking with her doctor.

 Liver Test Abnormalities

-Patients enrolled in a clinical trial had abnormal liver tests at baseline.
-In a clinical trial, treatment-emergent elevations of liver tests or worsening of liver tests relative to baseline values were observed during the clinical trial.
-Most abnormalities included elevation in AST, ALT, or total and direct bilirubin.
-Treatment interruption days ranged from 3 days to 124 days; none of the patients in the pivotal clinical trial permanently discontinued treatment due to liver test abnormalities.
+In a clinical trial with PFIC patients, treatment-emergent elevations of liver tests or worsening of liver tests relative to baseline values were observed during the clinical trial.
+Most abnormalities included elevations in AST, ALT, or total and direct bilirubin.
+Treatment interruption days ranged from 3 days to 124 days; no PFIC patients permanently discontinued treatment due to liver test abnormalities.

 Obtain baseline liver tests and monitor during treatment.
 Dose reduction or treatment interruption may be required if abnormalities occur.
 For persistent or recurrent liver test abnormalities, consider treatment discontinuation.

-Bylvay was not evaluated in PFIC patients with cirrhosis.
+Bylvay was not evaluated in PFIC or ALGS patients with cirrhosis.
 Closely monitor for liver test abnormalities; permanently discontinue Bylvay if a patient progresses to portal hypertension or experiences a hepatic decompensation event.

 Diarrhea

 If diarrhea occurs, monitor for dehydration and treat promptly.
 Interrupt Bylvay dosing if a patient experiences persistent diarrhea.
-Restart Bylvay at 40 mcg/kg/day when diarrhea resolves, and increase the dose as tolerated if appropriate.
+Restart Bylvay at 40 mcg/kg/day when diarrhea resolves and increase the dose as tolerated if appropriate.
 If diarrhea persists and no alternate etiology is identified, stop Bylvay treatment.

 Fat-Soluble Vitamin (FSV) Deficiency